Research Associates and Technicians

 Manman Wang (2014-2016 MSc)

-Manman is looking at the interleaving of water masses in the Labrador Sea as part of the VITALS project.
+Manman looked at the interleaving of water masses in the Labrador Sea as part of the VITALS project.
 Manman is submitting a paper, and is now working for Ocean Networks Canada.

 Di Wan (MSc, with Mike Foreman)